UltimateHackingKeyboard/bootloader/README.md

 ## Building the bootloader

 Install [Kinetis Design Studio](http://www.nxp.com/products/software-and-tools/run-time-software/kinetis-software-and-tools/ides-for-kinetis-mcus/kinetis-design-studio-integrated-development-environment-ide:KDS_IDE) (KDS) and import the project by invoking File -> Import -> General -> Existing Projects into Workspace, select the ` targets/MK22F51212/kds/freedom_bootloader` directory, and click on the Finish button.
 At this point, you should be able to build the firmware in KDS.
+*WARNING* If you are going to debug the bootloader yourself, it is highly recommended to change the security configuration.
+See the section "Understanding the bootloader security below before flashing the project to your keyboard."

 ## Flashing the bootloader